Robert Giroux: Career

 Giroux started his career with a job with the Columbia Broadcasting System (CBS) in public relations.
 After working there for four years, he found his first editing job as a junior editor, at Harcourt, Brace & Company in 1940.
 Among the first works he edited was Edmund Wilson's work on 19th-century socialist thinkers, To the Finland Station (1940), which was to become a classic.

 During World War II, Giroux enlisted in the US Navy in 1942 and served aboard the USS Essex in air combat intelligence as an intelligence officer until 1945, rising to the rank of lieutenant commander.

 After leaving the navy, he took his article about the rescue of a fighter pilot downed at the Battle of Truk Lagoon in the Pacific to a Navy public information Office in New York, where the officer in charge, Lt.
 Roger W. Straus Jr., suggested that he could get him $1,000 by selling it to a mass publication.
 "Rescue at Truk" ran in Collier's and was later widely anthologized.
 He published an article about the "Capture at Truk" which made the cover of Life magazine.

-In 1948, Giroux rejoined Harcourt, where he became executive editor and worked the supervision of Frank Morley, a former director of Faber & Faber.
+In 1948, Giroux rejoined Harcourt, where he became executive editor and worked under the supervision of Frank Morley, a former director of Faber & Faber.
 He published many novels rejected by other publishing houses, such as Bernard Malamud's The Natural (1952), Kerouac's The Town and the City (1950) and O'Connor's Wise Blood (1952).
 He also worked on Thomas Merton's autobiography, The Seven Storey Mountain (1948).